-- 1. Successful applicants will propose projects using a housing first, trauma informed, personcentered, and strengths-based approach which prioritizes the household's wellbeing, anywhere in Seattle.
+1. Successful applicants will propose projects using a housing first, trauma informed, person-centered, and strengths-based approach which prioritizes the household's wellbeing, in South King County areas defined in the introduction section of this application.
 Below are the summarized the program areas.

-- 2. Program Scope
+2. Program Scope

 - a.
-Emergency Shelter Operation:
+Emergency Shelter Operation: - Capability to activate a 12-hour shelter within 24-72 hours of notification from KCRHA during severe weather events, including extreme cold, excessive heat, heavy snowfall, or poor air quality; - ii.
+Provision of overnight accommodation at a minimum comprised of a comfortable sleeping space in a safe and secure environment during severe weather; - iii.
+Provision of daytime pop-up cooling & hydration stations close to identified areas frequented by individuals experiencing homelessness in the summertime; - iv.
+Ensuring shelters are accessible to individuals experiencing homelessness, including those with disabilities; - v.
+Implementing health and safety protocols to mitigate risks associated with COVID-19 or other communicable diseases.

+b.
+Basic Needs Provision:

 - i.
-Capability to activate a 12-hour shelter within 24-72 hours of notification from RHA during severe weather events, including extreme cold, excessive heat, heavy snowfall, or poor air quality due to wildfire smoke. - ii.
-Provision of overnight accommodation in a safe and secure environment. - iii.
-Provision of daytime pop-up cooling & hydration stations close to identified areas frequented by individuals experiencing homelessness in the summertime. - iv.
-Ensuring shelters are accessible to individuals experiencing homelessness, including those with disabilities. - v.
-Implementing health and safety protocols to mitigate risks associated with COVID-19 or other communicable diseases. - b.
-Basic Needs Provision: - i.
 Distribution of essential supplies, such as blankets, sleeping bags, warm clothing, and personal hygiene items. - ii.
 Provision of hot meals, snacks, and beverages to address immediate nutritional needs. - iii.
-Access to restroom facilities, showers, and basic hygiene amenities. - c.
-Referral and Support Services: - i.
-Coordination with local service providers to offer referrals for additional support services, including housing assistance, healthcare, mental health counseling, and substance abuse treatment. - ii.
+Access to restroom facilities, showers, and basic hygiene amenities.

+c.
+Referral and Support Services:

+- Coordination with local service providers to offer referrals for additional support services, including housing assistance, healthcare, mental health counseling, and substance abuse treatment. - ii.
 On-site assistance from trained staff or volunteers to provide information, assistance, and emotional support to shelter guests. - iii.
-Collaboration with community organizations and agencies to address the diverse needs of shelter guests. - iv.
-Enter and maintain accurate and up-to-date client records in HMIS. - d.
+Collaboration with community organizations and agencies to address the diverse needs of shelter guests.

+- iv.
+Maintain and report on utilization and other data as determined prior to contract execution. - d.
 Operational Management: - i.
 Establishment of clear activation criteria and protocols for opening and closing shelters. - ii.
 Coordination with local government agencies, emergency management authorities, and community partners to ensure effective response and resource allocation. - iii.
 Regular evaluation and improvement of shelter operations based on feedback, lessons learned, and changing community needs. - 3.
-Provider Profile & Eligibility - a.
-Agencies are required to meet the requirements found on KCRHA's website - 4.
+Provider Profile & Minimum Eligibility Requirements - a.
+Agencies are required to meet the minimum eligibility requirements found on KCRHA's website. - 4.
 Eligible costs - a.
 Staffing costs for shelter operations - i.
-Administrative costs associated with program management.

-- ii.
-Frontline personnel responsible for providing direct assistance and support to shelter guests.

-- iii.
-Support Staff: Additional personnel to assist with various tasks such as meal preparation, distribution of supplies, cleaning and maintenance of shelter facilities.

-- iv.
-Supplies

-- b.
-Supportive Services associated with the severe weather event include:

-- i.
-Food

-- ii.
-Case management

-- iii.
-Employment assistance

-- iv.
-Housing search and counseling services

-- v.
-Outpatient health services (mobile medical)

-- vi.
-Outreach services

-- vii.
-Transportation

-- 5. Ineligible Costs
+Administrative costs associated with program management. - ii.
+Frontline personnel responsible for providing direct assistance and support to shelter guests. - iii.
+Support Staff: Additional personnel to assist with various tasks such as meal preparation, distribution of supplies, cleaning and maintenance of shelter facilities. - b.
+Supportive Services associated with the severe weather event include: - i.
+Food and beverages - ii.
+Case management - iii.
+Employment assistance - iv.
+Housing search and counseling services - v.
+Outpatient health services (mobile medical) - vi.
+Outreach services - vii.
+Transportation Supplies - 5.
+Ineligible Costs - a.

-- a.
 Any expenses that are not directly related to the provision of shelter services during extreme weather events or that do not align with the funding guidelines and objectives.